-Alexander suggests that to discover the right order of a place, we should begin by implementing any tiny improvements that are feasible now.
+Starting with What is Beautiful Now.
+By beginning with spaces that are already beautiful, Alexander shows how we can adopt an organic process of city-building and discover the “right” order of places.
+Designing places in the right order has a major impact on the quality of community life.
+The right order for a place is often unexpected.
+To discover the right order of a particular place, we should begin by implementing any tiny improvements that are feasible now.
 Specific spots or segments in a city that work well do so for a reason, and because they are naturally used by the community, these spaces form the “spine” of the area and making good starting points for wider improvements.
 According to Alexander, small incremental changes will enhance the spirit of the place and encourage the accumulation of further changes.
 Using this approach, we can connect new spaces to already beautiful ones while allowing for change and adaptation through lived experience.

-The quality of public buildings depends on how they harmonize with their surrounding environment, according to Alexander.
+Harmonizing the Shape of Public Buildings.
+The quality of public buildings depends on how they harmonize with their surrounding environment.
 A great public building makes the environment better, but its construction must draw upon the existing positive patterns in that environment.
 Alexander emphasizes that great buildings emerge without artifice and without egos, and that the volume and space around the building site must inspire the building’s construction.
 His pattern language provides guidelines for how to proceed through such a process of inspiration in a logical but also emotional way.

+Triangulation: Arranging Overlapping Functions in Small Spaces.
 Although he was not the first to use the term, Alexander has greatly enriched our understanding of how triangulation fits into larger patterns of urban life.
 Triangulation occurs when a space allows for two or more overlapping functions and thus facilitates additional activity and interaction between people.
 It often occurs in small spaces through the precise positioning of an object or two around a key location, such as a street corner, a bus stop, a newsstand.
 Such objects might serve a necessary activity, or might simply engage or entertain the passer by.
 Alexander explains how triangulation works, and also how it can create great public spaces.

 “In the past century, architecture has always been a minor science — if it has been a science at all.
 Present day architects who want to be scientific, try to incorporate the ideas of physics, psychology, anthropology in their work . . . in the hope of keeping in tune with the “scientific” times.
 I believe we are on the threshold of a new era, when this relation between architecture and the physical sciences may be reversed — when the proper understanding of the deep questions of space, as they are embodied in architecture will play a revolutionary role in the way we see the world and will do for the world view of the 21st and 22nd centuries, what physics did for the 19th and 20th.”